What is the Environmental Act?

-The 2021 Environment Act is a landmark legislative framework that seeks to protect the environment and promote sustainable development.
-It is an essential piece of environmental law to ensure that natural resources are conserved, waste is managed efficiently, and pollution is kept to a minimum.
+The Environmental Act is a landmark legislative framework that seeks to protect the environment and promote sustainable development.
+It is an essential tool in ensuring that natural resources are conserved, waste is managed efficiently, and pollution is kept to a minimum.
+In this article, we will delve into the history, purpose, key provisions, and roles of stakeholders in the Environmental Act.

 As public awareness grew, so did the need for a centralized environmental agency to oversee and enforce environmental regulations.
 In 1970, the Environmental Protection Agency (EPA) was established in the United States.
 Its success in regulating pollution served as an inspiration for other nations to establish their own environmental agencies and frameworks.